 Tag stories by industry, use case, company size, and technical requirements.
 When an RFP arrives, your team can quickly identify relevant narratives rather than starting from scratch.

-At Arphie, we've found that AI-powered content management dramatically accelerates this process—our system automatically suggests relevant stories based on RFP requirements, then helps teams customize narratives for specific contexts.
+AI-powered content management can dramatically accelerate this process—modern systems can automatically suggest relevant stories based on RFP requirements, then help teams customize narratives for specific contexts.

 Track these metrics to optimize your storytelling approach: